The Guns of August

 "Outbreak" starts with a short introduction, which briefly mentions the event that triggered World War I. On June 28, 1914, in Sarajevo, Gavrilo Princip, a Serbian nationalist, assassinated the heir apparent to the throne of Austria-Hungary, the Archduke Franz Ferdinand and his wife Sophie, Duchess of Hohenberg.
 European-wide diplomacy and military preparations during July are then referenced.

 Chapters 6 to 9 commence with August 1914.
 Discussed and probed are maneuvers by leading politicians, diplomatic affairs, and actions undertaken by various armies, during the opening days of the war, August 1 to August 4.
-Covered are the Kaiser's hesitation, the struggle by Russia to ensure that its ally, France, would join in the war, France's attempts to win a guarantee from Britain of her involvement, and Germany's ultimatum to Belgium.
+Covered are the Kaiser's hesitation, the struggle by Russia to ensure that its ally, France, would join in the war (ch.
+6), France's attempts to win a guarantee from Britain of her involvement (ch.
+7), Germany's ultimatum to Belgium (ch.
+8) and an hour by hour account of the events that took place between August 2nd and 4th in Berlin, London and Paris, closing with Moltke's ominous words to Conrad von Hötzendorf upon "the struggle that will decide the course of history for the next hundred years"[4] (ch.
+9).

 Battle

-The bulk of the remainder of the book, chapters 10 to 22, is essentially devoted to the battles and tactical planning on two fronts, the Western (chapters 11 to 14, 17, and 19 to 22) and the Eastern (chapters 15 and 16).
-However, Austria, and the Balkans, are omitted.[Notes 1] Chapters 10 and 18 are devoted to the war at sea.
+The bulk of the remainder of the book, chapters 10 to 22, is essentially devoted to the battles and tactical planning on three fronts:

 Tuchman starts the "Battle" section by covering the search by Allied naval forces for the German battlecruiser Goeben in the Mediterranean (chapter 10).
 The Goeben finally took refuge in the Dardanelles, waters of the then neutral Ottoman Empire.
 Such naval actions set off diplomatic maneuvers, but the event precipitated Turkey's entry into the war on the side of Germany.
 The development worked to block Russian import/export via its year-round ports on the Black Sea.
 That, in turn, led to the disastrous Gallipoli Campaign.

-As they crossed the Belgian frontier, the German armies were engaged by the Belgian army in front of Liège, and in the east of France, by five French armies, and in the south of Belgium, by four British divisions (known as the British Expeditionary Force).
+As they crossed the Belgian frontier, the German armies were engaged by the Belgian army in front of Liège, five French armies in the east of France and four British divisions (known as the British Expeditionary Force) in the south of Belgium.
 The French were said to be labouring under the delusion that Gallic élan would be crucial in countering German attacks while the British fought hard at the Battle of Mons.
 In August, each side deployed its armed forces in order to effect its own strategies developed in advance of the war (discussed in "Plans").

 The French High Command had made incomplete allowances for dealing with the large massed attack by the German army, which now came quickly bearing down on them.
 It was perhaps through the decisions of Charles Lanrezac, the French Fifth Army commander, who acted in a timely fashion before getting permission from Joseph Joffre, that the entire French line was eventually saved from envelopment and general collapse.
 Although his pleas were ignored, Lanrezac withdrew his forces at Charleroi from an untenable position and probable destruction, and he redeployed them more favorably.
 He was later relieved of command.

-In the chapters, Tuchman covers the series of errors, faulty plans, poor communications, and poor logistics, which, among other things, decidedly helped the French in the west.
+Chapter 16 presents Germany's reaction to the invasion which culminates at the Battle of Tannenberg, where the Russian advance is stopped, decisively.
+Tuchman covers the series of errors, faulty plans, poor communications, and poor logistics, which, among other things, decidedly helped the French in the west.
 For example, the Germans mistakenly transferred, from the west, two corps to defend against what the book refers to as the 'Russian Steam Roller'.
 The great misery that developed on the Eastern Front is noted.

 Woven into the text about the battles in Belgium are threads of fact that Allied governments would employ in the formation of the West's eventual opinion that Germany had been the aggressor nation against Belgium.
 Such facts and conclusions would be repeated for the duration of the war and greatly affect the future involvement of the United States.